tubbo/homer/README.md

 - zsh
 - antigen
 - keychain
-- bats (only if you're developing on the project)
+- bats (if you're developing on the project)

 Once they're all installed, run the following commands to install to `/usr/local`...